 Full code at Emacs: Replace Greek Letter Names to Unicode

 It implements these functions:

-One interesting issue about multiple find/replace is that if find/replace pairs is done one after one, then you may end up with a substring that's not in the original input string nor in any of the find/replace pairs.
+If find replace pairs is done one after one, then you may end up with a substring that's not in the original input string nor in any of the find replace pairs.
+For example.

-For many examples of using multi-pair find/replace, See: Emacs Lisp Multi-Pair Find/Replace Applications.
+For many examples of using multi-pair find/replace, See: Emacs Lisp Find Replace String-Pairs Commands.